More of the entirely unique sound the series is known for, though not quite matching the best of its predecessors.

-Although the battle-like stage BGM and "Ancient Weapon" boss battle music are exciting in their uniquely Panzer Dragoon way, in an interesting turn for a shooting game soundtrack, the mellower pieces are the true stars of this soundtrack.
+Although the battle-like stage BGM and "Ancient Weapon" boss battle music are exciting in their uniquely Panzer Dragoon way, the mellower pieces are largely the highlights of the soundtrack.
 The slightly ethnic style of instrumentation fits in perfectly with less frantic tracks like "Altered Genos", a new agey exploration piece with a nice wind solo in the lead, and especially "The Fallen Ground", which takes an even mellower approach and is quite pretty.
-I'll admit I've been spoiled by listening to these tracks with the accompaniment of the game's breathtaking visuals, but even with the Xbox turned off you can envision the exotic landscapes scrolling by as you listen to "The Fallen Ground".
-"Worm Riders" adds a sense of majesty to the mixture and "Iva" one of peace and solace.
-Both, although short, are magnificent for every second.
+I've been spoiled by listening to these tracks with the accompaniment of the game's breathtaking visuals, but even with the Xbox turned off you can envision the exotic landscapes scrolling by as you listen to The Fallen Ground.
+"Worm Riders" adds a sense of majesty to the mixture and "Iva" one of peace and solace, even if both are quite short.